CFT-HY/HILA/README.md

 ## What doesn't work (as expected)

-Field element method calls in loops that change the element.
+Random numbers in a vectorized loop return the same number for every entry in a vector.

 ## Testing